Bhanu0411/Single_Phase_Controlled_Rectifier/README.md

 ## Key Accomplishment
 Improving my skills to deal the electrical equipment with the MATLAB Software.
+Came to know how to burn MATLAB Simulink in Arduino UNO
 ## Screenshots

 * Circuit Diagram of Controlled Rectifier